 The Unfolding (in finite space)

-– Installation version.
+– Cinematic installation in a darkened space.
 HD projection with stereo/surround sound.
 Duration undetermined.
 Image and sound consist of asynchronous overlapping elements slowly morphing over time.

 The Unfolding (emergent)